From nightmare to freedom: Push of a button changes lives, menstrual hygiene in Jharkhand | Education

 An initiative to overcome this with sanitary napkin dispensers and incinerators which would take care of the used napkins was planned with donations from NOBA members, corporate houses and individuals.
 An initial amount of Rs 31 lakh has been collected so far.

 ''Out of 140 crores of our population, 43 crores women live in rural areas.
-Excluding 73 per cent of ladies who are aware of safe menstrual hygiene, 4.6 crore rural ladies can directly benefit from our Sangini initiative,'' said Choudhary.
+Excluding 73 per cent of ladies who are aware of safe menstrual hygiene, 4.6 crore rural ladies can directly benefit from our Sangini initiative,'' he said.

 He calculated that once this initiative sets up vending machines in 200 villages, approximately more than 20,000 women ''will have some relief in more than 12 lakhs days per year by availing almost 20 lakhs pads.
 Dreams just don't come true, they are true''.